nsidnev/edgeql-queries/docs/improve-typing.md

-Since [Queries][edgeql_queries.queries.Queries] are dynamically generated at runtime, th ey cannot provide type hints for your editors/IDEs or linters.
+Since [Queries][edgeql_queries.queries.Queries] are dynamically generated at runtime, they cannot provide type hints for your editors/IDEs or linters.
 But you can write typings for your queries yourself.

 `queries.edgeql`: